akshatg20/CS641-crypto/DES/README.md

 ### Encryption System and Method of Attack

 The spirit mentions that the cryptosystem used is a 4-round or a 6-round DES.
 We assumed a **6-round DES encryption system.**</br>
 To break this DES, we performed a known plaintext attack.
-The plaintexts were generated using the mapping explained above and consisted of alphabets from _f to u_.
+The plaintexts were generated using the mapping explained above and consisted of alphabets from _f to u_. </br>
+We moved forward with the following two  **iterative characteristics** that might give us the possible answer:

+Characteristic 1 - (40080000,04000000) with probability = 1/16</br>
+Characteristic 2 - (00200008,00000400) with probability = 1/16